 His 2018 Swish series provokes an analogy for fleeting moments of digital interaction.
 In an attempt to rejuvenate the act of painting itself, Edward plays on subtle ironies by expressing these moments through the analogue medium of paint: “The gradients and crisp masking is just as much an act of artistic vanity as it is about portraying an un-planned, non-designed moment of human-machine interaction.
 I choose to portray this with paint, a tactile and demanding medium that existed well before the digital age”.

-Edward’s work has been exhibited in Auckland, and is held by corporate and private collections throughout New Zealand and abroad.
+Edward’s work has been exhibited in Auckland, and is held by private collections throughout New Zealand and abroad.

 Edward's hard-edged geometric abstraction lies at the intersection of contemporary painting and the digital world.